 Parylene Technology - The Coating Process

 Parylene conformal coating is used by various industries to coat and protect components, devices and surfaces.
 The coating is unique because it is created at room temperature and does not require a liquid phase for application.
-Parylene conformal can penetrate spaces as narrow as 0.01mm and provides an excellent barrier that has good thermal endurance and is chemically and biologically stable.
+Parylene applications can penetrate spaces as narrow as 0.01mm and provide an excellent barrier that has good thermal endurance while chemically and biologically stable.

 Parylene Offers High Chemical Resistance and Insulative Properties

 Parylene conformal coating is applied using a vacuum deposition process, also known as polyparaxylylene coating, that involves heating the solid Parylene dimer to a vaporous state, then re-condensing it on the target assemblies to be coated.
 The vapor deposition process allows Parylene coatings to be uniform in thickness and completely pinhole free with a dielectric strength exceeding 6000 volts per mil.

 Highly versatile Parylene coatings are ideal for applications in medical, military, electronics, aerospace, and automotive industries.
 Parylene penetrates easily and can adhere to a range of substrates including glass, metal, plastic, elastomer, and more.
 Parylene offers many advantages over wet-process or dip-process conformal coating:

 - Delivers thinner film than other coating processes, allowing assemblies to be coated thoroughly without an increase in their size or loss of material thickness around the edges of components